 Academic and research centres and institutes are important stakeholders playing a crucial role in promoting and achieving the full implementation of the SDGs.
 They work on sustainability issues, across different scientific fields, both on their own and in close cooperation with international scientific institutions, bodies and networks.
 They develop innovative, multidisciplinary and interdisciplinary research projects, addressing all dimensions of sustainable development.
-Their research is focused on a wide spectrum of scientific fields falling within the scope of the SDGs, including prominently humanities and social sciences, biosciences and health, natural sciences, engineering and technology sciences, environment and energy and information and communication technologies.
-The academic and research community is instrumental in raising social awareness on sustainability challenges and opportunities, informing evidence-based decision-making, providing solutions to complex and multi-dimensional problems, elucidating SDGs interlinkages and developing synergies and partnerships that share knowledge and best practices in order to support the achievement of the SDGs.
-(See Annex 2 for a glimpse of the work they do)
+Their research is focused on a wide spectrum of scientific fields falling within the scope of the SDGs, including prominently the humanities and social sciences, bio- and health sciences, natural sciences, engineering and technology, environment and energy as well as information and communication technologies.
+The academic and research community is instrumental in raising social awareness on sustainability challenges and opportunities, informing evidence-based decision-making, providing solutions to complex and multi-dimensional problems, elucidating SDGs interlinkages and developing synergies and partnerships that disseminate knowledge and best practices in order to support the achievement of the SDGs.
+(See Annex II for a glimpse of the work they do.)